edgedb/edgedb/docs/guides/migrations/guide.rst

     db> \set output-format json-pretty

-First, let's begin with the same same simple schema used in the previous examples:
+First, let's begin with the same same simple schema used in the previous examples, via the regular ``edgedb migration create`` and ``edgedb migrate`` commands.

 .. code-block:: sdl